samsk/ixfield-cloud/README.md

 ## 🔄 Changelog

+### Version 0.2.0
+- All tests passing, publishing to HACS

 ### Version 0.1.3
 - Refactored modules to share more functionality
 - Target sensors (pH, ORP) forced as plain sensors to avoid unwanted settings modifications